dcodeIO/MetaScript/README.md

 }
 ```

-More in-depth examples are [available in the wiki](https://github.com/dcodeIO/MetaScript/wiki).
+Some early examples are available in the [tests folder](https://github.com/dcodeIO/MetaScript/tree/master/tests).
+While
+these are JavaScript examples, MetaScript should fit nicely with any other programming language that uses `// ...` and
+`/* ... */` style comments.

 API
 ---